Dance Mogul Magazine Exclusive…

 Dance Mogul: Who would be the people to certify them?

-Dance Mogul: Do you feel that eating the right foods can help a dancer?… If so, why?
+Dance Mogul: Do you feel that eating the right foods can help a dance why?

 Robert Cecil Brooks: Yes.
 Eating healthy is a large part of our survival.
-People in general need to eat right.
-But, it is most important for dancers and athletes to have a healthy diet, because they are putting their body through a process of build, break-down and repair.
+People, in general, need to eat right.
+But, it is most important for dancers and athletes to have a healthy diet, because they are putting their bodies through a process of build, break-down and repair.
 So if the body is continuously going through that process, the body needs to take in the proper nutrients so that it can be fueled in order to work properly.

 (Darlene and I Leading Warm-up @ The Hip-Hop Dance Conservatory)